JohanRGustafsson/valuation_model/README.md

-# Pharma Asset Valuation Calculator
+# Pharma Business Valuation & Strategy Suite

 A Streamlit application for pharmaceutical asset valuation and deal analysis.
 This application helps calculate the Net Present Value (NPV) of pharmaceutical assets at different clinical development stages and analyze potential deal structures.